Morioka Castle 盛岡城

 Morioka Castle is accessible by bus or taxi from JR Morioka Station.

-The castle was completed in 1633
+Construction of the castle started in 1597 and was completed in 1633

 Emperors, shoguns, and warlords